 Dry Orchid Roots: What Does It Mean?

 Many orchid growers are mindful not to overwater their orchids in order avoid root rot.
 However, in doing so, they can accidentally make the mistake of not watering their plants enough.
-This will cause the roots to become dry and shriveled.
+This will result in underwatered orchid roots and orchid roots drying out.

 Maybe you are one of those “plant moms” or “plant dads” who struggle to be consistent with their orchid watering schedule.
 If you worry about not hydrating your orchids enough, first check your plant’s roots to find out if they are hydrated enough.